 Financial Tools for Decarbonisation

-The project will build on previous work to develop a financial offer for homeowners (residents or landlords) to repay capital decarbonisation costs through energy bill savings.
+Building on previous work undertaken by Sero to develop a financial offer for home owners (residents or landlords) to repay capital decarbonisation costs through energy bill savings.

 Housing is responsible for 29% of UK carbon emissions.
 The profile of the climate emergency and public awareness of the need to be more sustainable in the way we live day-to-day is continuing to increase.